-- Boilers designed to generate 5000 kg/hr steam for & at,100-degree Celcius at mean sea level will not give the same quantity of steam if shifted to an elevated place.
-It will give less steam.
+- Boilers designed to generate 5000 kg/hr steam for & at,100-degree Celsius at mean sea level will not give the same quantity of steam if shifted to an elevated place.
+It will generate less steam.

 - Due to decreased air density at higher altitude, it will consume the same volume of air but will not consume the same mass of air.

 - This results in less fuel consumption & less steam generation rate.

 - Due to the reduction of mass flow of gases through tubes of a boiler, convective heat transfer also decreases which further results in reduced evaporation rates.